 - Only 40% feel they have the chance to learn and grow at work.

 - Only 33% feel someone at work encourages their development.

 Don’t be on the negative end of those statistics.
-The tradeoff of reducing your team size should be that you spend some of your time saved investing heavily in developing them to be successful.
-Share the tricks, tips, and tactics you’ve learned along the way.
-Ask yourself: If you could talk to yourself on the first day you became a manager, what would you tell yourself?
-Teach them those things.
+The trade off of reducing your team size is that you should spend part of your time investing heavily in developing your new managers to be successful.
+Share the tricks, tips, and tactics you’ve learned along the way, and let them know what their new team needs to succeed.

 5) Keep your one on ones with them!

 The following story is all too common: A friend of mine got promoted to managing his first team.
 Almost instantly, his manager stopped having one on ones with him, because they were “too busy”.

 “…I only recently started doing one on ones again with my manager after 3 months…they were tipped off by another coworker that I wasn’t super happy day to day.”